GroggyOtter/ahkv2_definition_rewrite/README.md

 ### Change Log

-I'll try to post all changes and updates I make:
+I'll try to post all changes I make to the files:

 ##### 2023-12-18
 - All functions, classes, methods, and properties are done.